 About the event

 Please remember that once you are entered all monies are non-refundable for any reason.
-All swapping of team members can be done online by the team captain before 9/8/16.
-All changes after noon on 8/31/16 will result in a 10.00 change fee.
+All swapping of team members can be done online by the team captain by Wednesday of the event.
+All changes after that will result in a 15.00 fee paid at packet pickup.

 We will have a Vendor on Site for food purchases (BBQ from T-Blues) and also be cooking up pancakes for all of you fine folks on Sunday am.Of course, pack a cooler with your finest beverages, and we will supplement you with all the stuff needed to take on a 10.5-mile course.

 Prizes will be announced to include a set of Rolf Prima Wheels and more from our generous sponsors!

 What is Mandatory!